How to Write a Thesis Proposal - Template & Examples

-Here are some tips for you to write a perfect thesis proposal.
+Here are some tips for writing a perfect thesis proposal.

 - Use simple words so that the readers can understand easily.

-- Constantly check your proposal and carefully proofread for mistakes.
+- Always check your proposal and carefully proofread for mistakes.

 - Write answers and solutions to your problem in the conclusion as it provides a base for future research.